dmliao/drum-machine/README.md

 WebXR Drum kit made in `THREE.JS`, `react-three-fiber`, and `react-xr`.
 Uses `create-react-app` for bootstrapping.

+## Current Status

+Um...it sort of operates.
+I've only really tested it on the WebXR emulator, though.
+There's a lot of spooniness in the code, so read at your own risk!

 ## Used Resources

 * Sound Effects - https://www.fesliyanstudios.com/sound-effects-policy